hugosoliveira/AC_Code_Analyzer/README.md

  -  Now that you have everything settled, enter in the main folder with the command promprt, and typy `python Code_analyzer.py`

 ### What to Expect
+The code will:
-- The code will identify the TFT folders.
+- Identify the TFT folders.
 - Get all the CSV data and make all the transformations.
-- Create a folder named Results inside the manin folder and save there the Data and Chart tables with all the analysis.
+- Create a folder named Results inside the manin folder
+- Save the Data and Chart tables with all the analysis in the Results folder.
-- Create a folder named Graphs in the main folder with all the graphs (Gain, Smith Chart, and Parameters).
+- Create a folder named Graphs in the main folder
+- Save all the graphs (Gain, Smith Chart, and Parameters) inside the Graphs folder.

 ## In GNU Linux